-MB Temperature, CPU Temperature, JTPWR Temperature [xxxC/xxxF]
+MB Temperature, CPU Temperature [xxxC/xxxF]

-The onboard hardware monitor is able to detect the MB (motherboard), CPU, and JTPWR (power supply) temperatures.
+The onboard hardware monitor is able to detect the MB (motherboard) and CPU temperatures.
 Set to [Ignore] only if necessary.

-CPU Fan, Power Fan, Chassis Fan Speed [xxxxRPM]
+CPU Fan, PCI Fan, Main Fan Speed [xxxxRPM]

 The onboard hardware monitor is able to detect the CPU fan speed, power supply fan speed, and the chassis fan speed in rotations per minute (RPM).
 The presence of the fans is automatically detected.
 Set to [Ignore] only if necessary.